trakkjs/trakk-js/README.md

 ## What does it do ?

+`Trakk.js` is a UI panel that loads onto your application `locally`.
+It is a development tool meant to ease all stages of development of your application: Developing, Debugging, Testing, Documenting & Onboarding

 Clicking on the `Trakk.js` toggle will open the UI Panel that will allow you to:

 ### Track Function Calls
-`Trakk.js` tracks all function calls that were performed by your application and presents them in their order of execution, one underneath the other.
+`Trakk.js` tracks all function calls that are performed by your application and presents them in their order of execution, one underneath the other.
 For each function call, `Trakk.js` will provide you with the following:
 - Time of execution
 - Order of execution